-Two academic recommendations are required, one from an 11th grade teacher in a core academic subject (English/language arts, mathematics, social studies/history, science, or foreign language), and one from another teacher or professor who has worked with you in two of the last four years.
+We require two academic recommendations which will be submitted through Common App.
+One recommendation must be from an 11th grade teacher in a core academic subject (English/language arts, mathematics, social studies/history, science, or foreign language), and one from another teacher or professor who has worked with you in the last four years.
 Both of the recommenders should be well-acquainted with your performance and character, and should be able to discuss your academic progress through the class curriculum, challenges you faced, how you overcame them, and your overall academic engagement.

 What if my parent(s)/guardian(s) or I do not file federal taxes?

-If you or your parents do not file federal taxes, we require you to provide estimated financial information in the Financial Form.
+If you or your parents do not file federal taxes, we require you to provide estimated financial information.
 You must also include an explanation regarding your family’s financial circumstances.